Restricted Stock: Restricted Stock Units

 The compensation philosophies of companies are continually changing under the influence of many factors, from accounting rules to...

-Starting with the broad grants of RSUs at Microsoft and Amazon, recent corporate practices and survey data suggest it is more likely that your company will grant you...
+Starting with broad grants of RSUs at Microsoft and Amazon, recent corporate practices and survey data suggest it is more likely that your company will grant you...

 Restricted stock units result in ordinary income to you.
 This occurs when...